Wilmslow High School

 Wilmslow High School is a mixed-sex 11–18 comprehensive secondary school in Wilmslow, Cheshire, England.
 The school began in 1960 as a grammar school and gradually became a comprehensive school, becoming Wilmslow High School in 1991.
+As of June 2025, the school has a pupil intake of 2,196 pupils, despite only having a school capacity of 1,977 pupils.

 History

-Grammar school

-Wilmslow High School began life as the co-educational Wilmslow County Grammar School in September 1960 with 900 pupils.
+Wilmslow High School was originally established as the co-educational Wilmslow County Grammar School in September 1960 with 900 pupils.
 The new county grammar school was opened by Sir James Mountford, the Vice-Chancellor of the University of Liverpool, on 24 March 1961.
 A girls' grammar school was built on 14 acre of the former Colshaw Hall Farm, and situated on Dean Row Road.
 It opened in 1964 and housed 750 girls.
 The school on Holly Road became an all-boys' school.

-Comprehensive

 Wilmslow Boys' Grammar School (Holly Road) became Harefield County High School when it became a sixth form-entry comprehensive in 1978, gradually becoming more comprehensive.
 Wilmslow Girls' Grammar School (Dean Row Road) became Dean Row County High School.
 In the mid-1980s it became Wilmslow County High School, then Wilmslow High School in 1991.
 The school was designated a Specialist Sports College in September 2003 and subsequently re-designated in 2008 before the specialist schools programme ended in 2010.
 Officially, the school is no longer a Specialist Sports College, despite still being advertised as such.

 Other former schools in Wilmslow included Wilmslow County Secondary School for Girls on Wycliffe Avenue.
 When the Wycliffe Avenue Secondary Modern School closed, the girls moved to Thorngrove County High School, formally Hough Secondary Modern School for Boys.
 This school was originally opened in 1965 on Thorngrove Road – the land now occupied by the A34 bypass.
 Later, all schools closed, leaving Wilmslow with one high school on the site of the original boys' grammar school.

+Overview

 Extracurricular activities

 The school operates the Duke of Edinburgh's Award Scheme, and a bi-annual "World Challenge" expedition is available to older students, which for the last three years has been run through Camps International.
 Competitive sport is a feature of the school's extracurricular programme "Sports Xtra".
 In 2016, School Sport Magazine ranked the school 6th best sporting state school in the country.